Last Updated on September 29, 2020.

 Salespeople have long known that the vast majority of people make emotional rather than rational decisions when buying something.
 The same is often true of our judgements about websites – we are not as rational as we’d like to think.

-Studies have shown that Internet users make up their minds about the quality of a website in just a 20th of a second of viewing a webpage!
-According to a study by Canadian researcher Gitte Lindgaard of Carleton University [1.], it takes users less than 50 milliseconds to decide if they like a website.
+According to a study by Canadian researcher Gitte Lindgaard of Carleton University [1.], it takes users less than to decide if they like a website.
 This was a surprising result for the researcher and her colleagues who believed it would take at least 10 times longer for users to form an opinion.

-Today’s Internet users are savvy and astute.
-They very quickly form a judgement of your website for trustworthiness.
+Today’s Internet users quickly form a judgement of a website for trustworthiness.

 B.J.Fogg [2.] who conducted extensive studies into web credibility at Standford University said:-